-Study medication will be administered to each randomized patient bilaterally by qualified site personnel during the study visits 1 to 5.
-The patient will be instructed to continue using the dispensed study medication on the assigned eyes between visits.
+Study medication will be administered to each randomized patient at each dosing period by qualified site personnel.
 The investigator, investigational staff, and patients will be fully masked to study drug and vehicle treatments.
 All study treatments will be provided in identical multidose bottles and cartons.